KenjiOhtsuka/note/development/algorithm/the_dining_philosopher.md

 ---
 layout: page
-title: Deadlock Problem: The Dining Philosophers in C
+title: "Deadlock Problem: The Dining Philosophers in C"
 ---

-# Deadlock Problem: The Dining Philosophers in C

 Let's simulate the problem of "dining philosophers" in C.